 If you discover an error after your return has been filed, you may need to amend your return.
 The IRS may correct errors in math on a return and may accept returns with certain forms or schedules left out.
 In these instances, do not amend your return!
 However, do file an amended return if there is a change in your filing status, income, deductions, or credits.
-Also, if the Form 8938 (PDF), Statement of Specified Foreign Financial Assets, applies to you, see Filing Form 8938 after filing 2011 or 2012 annual returns in the Form 8938 Instructions.
+Also, if the Form 8938 (PDF), Statement of Specified Foreign Financial Assets, applies to you, the form must be filed with an annual return or an amended return.
+See When and How To File in the Form 8938 Instructions (PDF).

 File a separate Form 1040X for each year you are amending.
 Mail each form in a separate envelope.
 Be sure to enter the year of the return you are amending at the top of Form 1040X.
 The form has three columns.
 Column A shows original or adjusted figures from the original return.
 Column C shows the corrected figures.
 The difference between Columns A and C is shown in Column B. There is an area on the back of the form to explain the specific changes being made and the reason for each change.
 Attach any forms or schedules that are affected by the change.
-Generally, to claim a refund, Form 1040X must be filed within 3 years from the due date of your original return or within 2 years from the date you paid the tax, whichever is later.
+Generally, to claim a refund, Form 1040X must be filed within 3 years after the due date of your original return (or if you filed your return under an extension of time to file, 3 years after the date you filed your return) or within 2 years after the date you paid the tax, whichever is later.
 Returns filed before the due date (without regard to extensions) are considered filed on the due date.

 - Attach copies of any forms or schedules that are being changed as a result of the amendment, including any Form(s) W-2 received after the original return was filed.

 - Tax forms can be obtained by calling 800-829-3676 or visiting www.irs.gov.

 - An amended tax return cannot be filed electronically under the e-file system.